saadl27/PuckoPolis/README.md

 >[!NOTE]
 > ***It would therefore be wise at least to reread these 2 parts!!***

-And don't forget to update the TPIntro_Exercise branch locally and on your `Origin` remote group repository.
+And don't forget to update the TPIntro_Exercise branch locally and on your `origin` remote group repository.

 # Task 1: Result of the compilation
 - The meaning of **text**, **data**, **bss**, **dec** are: